The following post is from Jessica of Good Cheap Eats and Life as MOM: Add Seasonal Fruit to Your Salads

 During my childhood, the word salad conjured few images: either crisp, white iceberg drizzled with Ranch dressing and studded with some cherry tomatoes or the classic 1980s Caesar, heavy on the dressing, Parmesan cheese, and crunchy croutons.
 I love both still.

 It wasn’t until I reached my twenties that I ever encountered fruit on a green salad.
-Previously, fruit had been relegated to gelatin and fruit salads and maybe the occasional misnomer, the Chinese Chicken Salad!
+Previously, the fruit had been relegated to gelatin, fruit salads, and maybe the occasional misnomer, the Chinese Chicken Salad!
 On top of plain greens?
 Really?!

 To say the least, it sounded weird.

 Unusual for my mother’s kitchen, definitely.
 Delicious?
 Yes, that, too.

 Nowadays, salads at our house can wear a number of accessories.
 We still love Homemade Ranch and Caesar Salad, but green salads can look a lot different.
 And seasonal fruit makes one of the loveliest of toppings.